Centyfano/urban-sound/README.md

 * pandas

 ## Installation
-* Clone the repository: git clone [repository URL]
+* Clone the repository: git clone https://github.com/Centyfano/urban-sound.git
 * Install the required dependencies: `pip install -r requirements.txt`
+* Download the datsaset [here](https://urbansounddataset.weebly.com) and extract it to `data/`

 ## Usage
 1. Download the UrbanSound8K dataset from [link to dataset].
 This dataset is used to train and test the model.